thedevdojo/voyager/docs/v0.10/Readme.md

 ## Configuration

-With a new install of voyager you will have a new configuration file located inside at `config/app.php`.
-You will find various options on how to change configurations with your voyager install.
-You can read more about each of the configuration settings below:
+With the installation of voyager you will have a new configuration file located at `config/voyager.php` In this file you can find various options to change the configuration of your voyager installation.
+Following is a more detailed description of each of the configuration sets:

 #### User config